This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 The tax regime described in this paragraph may be altered when a tax treaty applies.

 Are withholding taxes relevant to individuals and, if so, how, in what circumstances and at what rates do they apply?

 This tradition is progressively repealed.
 Social contributions on wages and salaries are already levied by the employer, dividends and interest are subject to withholding taxes which are considered as a prepayment of income tax.
-Some capital gains on the sale of real estate properties are also subject to withholding tax upon the sale.
+Some capital gains on the sale of real estate properties or on the sale of securities and shares are also subject to withholding tax upon the sale.

 Finally, as from January 1st 2019, employment income, pensions, self-employment income and rental income will also be subject to withholding taxes considered as prepayment for income tax purposes.